 The AMBIT system consists of a database including more than 450.000 chemical structures and REACH dataset of 14.570 substances, which access was given to Cefic-LRI.
 AMBIT contributes to the safer use of chemicals and a reduction in testing and innovation cost by making it easier for companies to comply with regulations governing chemicals.

-Users can search and access a wide range of existing information about a chemical, as well as securely upload data generated by their own company.
+Users can search and access a wide range of existing information and prediction about a chemical.
 This process makes the tool both unique and powerful, particularly for data-poor small and medium sized enterprises (SMEs).